 Measuring for Dining Room Area Rugs

-Measuring small rug to layer over larger rug
+Measuring a small rug to layer over a larger rug

-If you find a standard size rug that is to small for your room, consider layering it over a plain larger rug.
+If you find a standard size rug that is too small for your room, consider layering it over a plain larger rug.
 This rug should be a low pile.
-This also will work with layering a small area rug over wall to wall carpet.
+This also will work with layering a small area rug over a wall-to-wall carpet.

-If you have any question about measuring or need more rug measuring information, please e-mail Rug Rats
+If you have any questions about measuring or need more rug measuring information, please e-mail Rug Rats

 Free quotes are available for all our custom rugs—contact us today!

 Send Rug Rats an e-mail to get a personalized rug estimate plus much more information about how an area rug can improve your decor.